djeukeu/cromwell-test/README.md

 ## Note:
 - The `.env.development` file will be the environment file used for testing and has already been uploaded in each project.
+- Errors may occur if you are using a version of nodejs lower than the one specified.